MELLEN-AI/.github/profile/README.md

 <br>

 🙋‍♀️ **A brief introduction:** <br>
-   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We foucs on Graph Learning and Intelligent Nanosynthesis and developping AI-driven large and flexible platforms.
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We focus on Graph Learning and Intelligent Nanosynthesis and developing AI-driven large and flexible platforms.

 🌈 **Contribution guidelines:** <br>